 Diagnosis of Gas in the Digestive Tract

 Doctors may diagnose the causes of excess gas or increased gas symptoms with a medical history and physical exam.
+In some cases, doctors may order medical tests.

 For a medical history, your doctor will ask about